fenhl/ootrstats/README.md

 # Configuration

-`ootrstats` requires a configuration file, which should be a [JSON](https://json.org/) object located at `$XDG_CONFIG_DIRS/ootrstats.json` on Unix, or `%APPDATA%\Fenhl\ootrstats\config\config.json` on Windows.
+`ootrstats` requires a configuration file, which should be a [JSON](https://json.org/) object located at `$XDG_CONFIG_DIRS/ootrstats.json` on Unix, or `%APPDATA%\Fenhl\ootrstats\config\config.json` on Windows. (`%APPDATA%` defaults to `AppData\Roaming` in your user folder.
+Create any folders on this path that don't exist.)
 For quick setup, you can use the following file (replacing the `baseRomPath` value with the actual path to your base rom); see below for customization options.

 ```json
 {